 Golden Eagle

 The Golden Eagle is one of the most powerful and admired birds of prey in the world.
+With a wingspan reaching over seven feet and eyesight eight times sharper than a human’s, this raptor dominates the skies across four continents.
 Known for its stunning golden-brown feathers, sharp vision, and strong wings, this bird represents freedom and strength.
 Golden Eagles can be seen gliding above mountains and open lands, capturing the attention of bird lovers and nature enthusiasts everywhere.
+Unlike the Bald Eagle, which prefers coastal and river habitats, the Golden Eagle thrives in remote mountainous terrain and expansive grasslands.

 Golden Eagles are large, strong birds built for life in the sky.
 Some key features include: